Saksham122004/Clockwork/README.md

 The tool allows investigators, researchers, and security analysts to capture frames at custom time intervals (seconds or milliseconds) to analyze events that occur too quickly for normal video playback.

-ChronoFrame can assist in video evidence analysis, CCTV investigation, and frame-by-frame forensic examination.
+Clockwork can assist in video evidence analysis, CCTV investigation, and frame-by-frame forensic examination.

 ---